painshine/Speakerdiarization-Benchmark/README.md

 The output files for Quatitative research are '[dataset]_evalutaion.txt' and '[dataset]_detail.json'.

 The output files for Qualitative research is './examples/examples.png'.

+## Demo based on jupyter notebook

+A simple demo [Demo.ipynb] is available to help you get started quickly.

 ## Reference.
 1.https://github.com/cvqluu/simple_diarizer